-Shaping Space – Architectural Models Revealed will open in the new main gallery at the Building Centre in September 2021.
+Shaping Space – Architectural Models Revealed is open at the Building Centre until 28 January 2022.

-This autumn will see the launch of a major exhibition celebrating the role of the architectural model in shaping the spaces we live in.
-A collaboration between the V&A and the Building Centre, Shaping Space – Architectural Models Revealed will present the world in miniature; a collection of historical and contemporary models that reveal the evolution of architecture from the first maquette made as a tool for thinking, to a presentation model – a scaled down replica of an architectural intention saying; ‘here I am’.
+This exhibition celebrates the role of architectural models in shaping the spaces we live in.
+A collaboration between the V&A and the Building Centre, Shaping Space – Architectural Models Revealed presents the world in miniature; a collection of historical and contemporary models that reveal the evolution of architecture from the first maquette made as a tool for thinking, to a presentation model – a scaled down replica of an architectural intention saying; ‘here I am’.

 Architectural models are as old as architecture itself.
 The exhibition explores the history of models, and highlights the renaissance of craft and the values of making today, alongside the rise of new technologies that mark how the digital age is changing our experience of and access to architectural space.